alephmembeth/alephmembeth.github.io/check.md

 # Check Me, Replicate Me

 We all make mistakes.
 Sometimes, this happens unnoticed.
 And sometimes, it doesn’t even matter.
 But there are some areas where it’s particularly troublesome when we make mistakes.
 And science, I think, is one such area.
 Luckily for us, science (and philosophy, I might add) is a collaborative enterprise.
 And uncovering mistakes is an integral part of it.
 In this spirit, I invite you to check and replicate my work.
-To help you with this, I try to maintain [repositories](./repositories.md) containing essential files (i.e., primarily data and analysis files) for research projects where I am first or corresponding author.
+To help you with this, I maintain [repositories](./repositories.md) containing essential files (i.e., primarily data and analysis files) for research projects where I am first or corresponding author.

 ## Check My Work